smilingprogrammer/GSoC-2024-blog/weeks/week4.md

 - **Transitive Closure**: Ensured comprehensive analysis by considering indirect relationships within clusters.
 - **Visualization**: Provided clear visual representations of relationships within clusters, aiding in better understanding and validation of results.

-Overall, this week has been a testament to the power of combining advanced NLP techniques with graph-based analysis to achieve precise and meaningful results in clustering and representation tasks.
+Overall, this week has been great, as the mentors provided me with resources i need to understand and implement the Entailment Techniques which was combined together with with graph-based analysis to achieve precise and meaningful results in clustering and representation tasks.